nehageete26/AtomQuest/README.md

 ## 📄 License

-This project was built for the **Atomberg Internal Hackathon — FY 2025–26**.
+This project was built for the **ATOMQUEST HACKATHON 1.0 — FY 2025–26**.
 All rights reserved © Atomberg Technologies.

 ---